 As well as assembling your skilled team, you will need to engage a third-party accredited Passive House Certifier, who will use the Passivhaus planning package (PHPP) tool from the outset.

-Using the PHHP spreadsheet to calculate the design performance is a main part of the Passive House Certification process.
+Using the PHPP spreadsheet to calculate the design performance is a main part of the Passive House Certification process.
 This is used to ensure your design meets the stringent Passivhaus criteria and provides you with a calculated energy balance and annual demands.

 The PHPP allows your Passive House designer to test the design against your performance criteria.
 Even if you are quite far off in meeting the PH targets, it will allow you to assess the design and specification to optimise the building performance, and help in deciding what improvements are worth investing in.